Delphine Seyrig

 Delphine Claire Beltiane Seyrig ([sɛʁiɡ]; 10 April 1932 – 15 October 1990) was a Lebanese-born French actress and film director.
-She came to prominence in Alain Resnais's 1961 film Last Year at Marienbad, and later acted in films by Francois Truffaut, Luis Buñuel, Marguerite Duras, Fred Zinneman, and Chantal Akerman.
-She directed three films, including Sois belle et tais-toi (1981).
+She came to prominence in Alain Resnais's 1961 film Last Year at Marienbad, and later acted in films by Chantal Akerman, Luis Buñuel, Jacques Demy, Marguerite Duras, Ulrike Ottinger, François Truffaut, and Fred Zinneman.
+She directed three films, including the documentary Sois belle et tais-toi (1981).

 Early life

 Seyrig was born into an intellectual Protestant family.
 Her Alsatian father, Henri Seyrig, was the director of the Beirut Archaeological Institute and later France's cultural attaché in New York during World War II.
 Her mother, Hermine de Saussure, was Swiss, and the niece of linguist/semiologist Ferdinand de Saussure.